clk-project/clk/README.md

 ### Start adding your custom command

-It sounds great, but you might want to do more than saying things in your scripts.
+It sounds great, but you might want to do more than saying things in your scripts, right?
 For instance, you might want a cow to say something for you.

 Let's try to install cowsay (`python3 -m pip install cowsay`) and add your first custom command.

 The fastest way to do this it to add a custom shell script.
-First, decide a directory that would contain your `clk` commands (say `~/clk_commands`), then add the file cowsay.sh with the following
+First, decide a directory that would contain your `clk` commands (say `~/clk_commands`).

+Then indicate to `clk` that this folder is meant to contain custom commands with `clk customcommands add-external-path ~/clk_commands`.

+In case you don't want to put your commands in a specific folder, you could also put the command in the canonical folder of `click-project` (`~/.config/clk/bin`).

+Add the file `cowsay.sh` with the following.
 ```bash
 #!/bin/bash -eu